What Keywords Does My Website Rank For?

 Depending on how recently this was you will either have no data or tons of data if your site’s a little older.

-Total Impressions: the number of times a page on your website appeared to the searcher for that specific keyword.
+- Total Impressions: the number of times a page on your website appeared to the searcher for that specific keyword.
 If you appear on page five and the searcher does not scroll through to page five you will not count an impression.
-If you’re on page one then you’ll get one more impression every time that keyword is searched for.
-Do not mistake impressions with search volumes, i.e. the number of times a particular keyword is searched for.
+If you’re on page one then you’ll get one more impression every time that keyword is searched for and viewed by the user.
+Do not mistake impressions with search volumes, i.e. the number of times a particular keyword is searched for

 Scroll down a little and you can filter by specific keywords, pages, countries devices etc. I suggest you have a play.
-It’s pretty straight forward to use.
+It’s pretty straight forward once you get the hang of it.

 You can also download the stats to an Excel file and play with and filter them there.
 At the top right is a button ‘Export’.
 Click it.